SDNNetSim/SDON_simulator/README.md

 ## Contributors

-This project is brought to you by the efforts of Arash Rezaee, Ryan McCann, and Suvhasis Mukhopadhyay.
+This project is brought to you by the efforts of Arash Rezaee, Ryan McCann, Suvhasis Mukhopadhyay, Kojo Bempah, and Kimberly Tice.
 We welcome contributions from the community to help make this project even better!